-At the 36th session of the United Nations Human Rights Council the Association of Social Injuries Prevention (A.S.I.P.) issued a statement on refugee’s problems in Iran, which was read out by the representative of the Association at the scene of the Council.
+At the 36th session of the United Nations Human Rights Council the Prevention Association of Social Harms (P.A.S.H.) issued a statement on refugee’s problems in Iran, which was read out by the representative of the Association at the scene of the Council.
 This statement is as follows:

 The Islamic Republic of Iran continues to host one of the largest and most protracted refugee populations of the world including Afghan and Iraqi refugees, only 3% of which live in camps.
 The high number of refugees has caused challenges in their education, livelihood and medical care.

 With regards to education, in 2015, the Supreme Leader, said in an edit, that no Afghan child, not even the undocumented migrants, must be deprived of education.
 The result was the registration of 77,000 documented and undocumented children at schools in 2015 alone.